 Bill has surrounded himself with members from the community who maintain the strong principles that F.B.
 Hardy believed were necessary in the early days of the business.
 Earl Manco, a licensed embalmer and funeral director, has dedicated his 49 years of service to the people of this community.
 He is highly respected and known throughout this business as being a man of integrity and honor.
 Chris Smith, a licensed embalmer and funeral home director has spent most of his life in the business—30 years to date.
 Chris has learned from some of the best in the business.
 His overall knowledge of the business makes him a vital part of the team.
 He strives to acquaint himself with the families that we serve.
 He is caring, compassionate and a true professional.
 Faye Phelps, licensed funeral director, has been with the business for 19 years.
 She meets with families to provide the services desired for their loved ones.
 She helps in the areas of pre-need, insurance and other services necessary to assist our families in their time of need.
 Her knowledge of the community is a valuable resource for the business.

-Will Hardy, III works alongside his father.
-Will currently attends Western Kentucky University.
+Will Hardy, III works alongside his father in the funeral home.
 J.D.
 Walden has joined the staff.
-He is finishing his classwork to be a licensed embalmer and funeral director.
+J.D. now serves as a licensed embalmer and funeral director.
 Being a native of Monroe County, J.D. has worked hard to familiarize himself with the community and families that we serve.
 His experience as a paramedic, registered nurse, deputy coroner and police officer will enhance his career with Hardy & Son Funeral Homes.
 Debbie Richey, a retired educator with 39 years of service to Warren County Public Schools, helps with administrative duties, visitations and other tasks necessary to serve those in their time of need.

 The staff at Hardy and Son treats the families and extended families with the utmost respect.
 It is important that our families have a treasured memory of the final visit with their loved one.
 Compassion, empathy, helpfulness, and understanding are many of the traits necessary in making this time of life as comfortable as possible.
 Hardy and Son Funeral Homes are large enough to care and be concerned with every detail; yet small enough to meet each individual detail for a family that is grieving.
 We will accommodate each need from a simple memorial service, cremation services, a traditional funeral service, or a celebration of life.
 We are here to assist the families in ensuring that their desires will be handled in a caring and professional manner.